stevensnowden3/Antenatal-Prediction-Model-/README.md

-# Built antenatal management system and integrated a model to predict fetal health bast on mothers' medical records
+# Built antenatal management system and integrated a model to predict fetal health based on mothers' medical records